varocketry/guitar-mastery-hub/public/lessons/lesson_036_diatonic_harmony_major_keys.md

 ---

-## ðŸ“– SECTION 3: CHORD FAMILIES AND HARMONIC FUNCTION
+## 📖 SECTION 3: CHORD FAMILIES AND HARMONIC FUNCTION

 ### The Three Chord Families